-COMMENT: Economic Development
+Economic Development

-The City of Charles Sturt hosted one flagship event and partnered with the Western Adelaide Councils to deliver the Western Adelaide Tourism Networking Event this quarter.
-These events focused on business growth and tourism.
-These events were all well attended.
+The City of Charles Sturt hosted four events and partnered with the Western Adelaide Councils to deliver the Western Adelaide Tourism Networking Event and the City of port Adelaide Enfield to deliver the Western Adelaide Jobs Expo 2023 this quarter.
+These events focused on business growth, health and tourism.
+These events were all extremely well attended.